Empower Your Practice

 The right EHR depends heavily on who is using it and how many people are in the practice.

-- Solo practitioners should prioritize ease of setup, affordable single-user pricing, and minimal administrative overhead.
+• Solo practitioners should prioritize ease of setup, affordable single-user pricing, and minimal administrative overhead.
 SimplePractice and Medesk both serve this segment well.
-SimplePractice offers a clean onboarding experience; Medesk provides more customization at a lower price point.
+SimplePractice offers a clean onboarding experience.
+Medesk provides more customization at a lower price point.
+DrChrono is also a viable option for tech-forward solo providers who prefer an iPad-native workflow.

-- Small group practices (2-10 clinicians) need multi-user pricing that does not scale punishingly, shared scheduling tools, and supervisor access for clinical oversight.
+• Small group practices (2-10 clinicians) need multi-user pricing that does not scale punishingly, shared scheduling tools, and supervisor access for clinical oversight.
 TherapyNotes is a strong fit here due to its team-oriented features and behavioral health focus.
-Zanda works well for multi-specialty groups that include allied health alongside psychiatric services.
+ICANotes also serves this segment exceptionally well, offering auto-coding and narrative charting tailored specifically for psychiatric prescribers.

 When evaluating platforms, ask vendors specifically about per-user pricing at your expected team size, and confirm whether features like EPCS, telepsychiatry, and AI scribe are included or billed separately.